What is an Engineered Septic System? Comprehensive Guide and Insights

 Can I install an engineered septic system myself?

-No—it’s best to hire a licensed professional to ensure proper installation and compliance with local regulations.
+It’s best to hire a licensed professional to ensure the installation is done correctly and meets local regulations.

 What maintenance is required for an engineered septic system?